Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Experiment

 \subsection{Experimental Setup}

 We compare \textbf{Super-LIO} against several lightweight LiDAR-Inertial Odometry baselines, including \textbf{FAST-LIO2}~\cite{fast_lio2}, \textbf{Faster-LIO}~\cite{faster_lio}, and \textbf{iG-LIO}~\cite{ig_lio}.
-To isolate the contribution of our HKNN strategy, we further implement an ablation variant, \textbf{Super-LIO*}, which is identical to Super-LIO but replaces HKNN with the 18-neighbor voxel search of Faster-LIO.
-In addition, we provide a concurrency‑optimized version of FAST‑LIO2, denoted as \textbf{FAST‑LIO2*}, for fair real-time evaluation.
+To isolate the contribution of the HKNN strategy, we additionally implement an ablation variant, \textbf{Super-LIO*}, which is identical to Super-LIO but replaces HKNN with the 18-neighbor voxel search of Faster-LIO.
+We also provide a concurrency-optimized version of FAST-LIO2, denoted \textbf{FAST-LIO2*}, which preserves the original algorithm but replaces the OpenMP-based parallel implementation in the official release with Intel TBB, ensuring that its concurrency behavior matches that of Super-LIO for fair runtime and resource-usage evaluation.

-For fairness, all methods use identical parameter settings: maximum iterations = 4, random downsampling rate = 3, and voxel downsampling resolution = 0.5\,m.
-For our method and other voxel-based approaches~\cite{faster_lio, ig_lio}, the map voxel size is also set to 0.5\,m.
-The HKNN in Super-LIO is configured with $R_{\text{max}}=0.875$\,m, covering a $7\times7\times7$ subvoxel region that offers a larger search range than Super-LIO* and Faster-LIO.
-Except for LiDAR–IMU extrinsic calibrations, which vary across datasets, all other parameters are kept at default values throughout the experiments.
+For fairness, all methods use identical parameters: maximum iterations = 4, random downsampling rate = 3, and voxel-filter resolution = 0.5\,m.
+For voxel-based methods~\cite{faster_lio, ig_lio} including Super-LIO, the map voxel size is also set to 0.5\,m.
+Super-LIO uses an HKNN radius of $R_{\text{max}}=0.875\,\mathrm{m}$ and searches within a $7\times7\times7$ subvoxel neighborhood.
+Except for dataset-specific LiDAR-IMU extrinsics, all parameters remain unchanged across experiments.

 Experiments are conducted on both public and private datasets.
-Public benchmarks include M2DGR~\cite{m2dgr}, NCLT~\cite{nclt}, MCD~\cite{MCD}, and NTU~\cite{NTU}, all with ground-truth trajectories for accuracy evaluation.
-Our private dataset comprises ten sequences covering diverse indoor and outdoor environments, used for runtime and robustness tests.
-All datasets are played at $5\times$ real-time speed on the X86 platform to assess both throughput and accuracy, and at $1\times$ speed on the Orin NX to evaluate real-time performance under resource constraints.
+Public benchmarks include M2DGR~\cite{m2dgr}, NCLT~\cite{nclt}, MCD~\cite{MCD}, and NTU VIRAL~\cite{NTU}, all providing ground-truth trajectories.
+Our private dataset contains ten isequences covering diverse indoor and outdoor environments, used for runtime and robustness tests.
+All data are replayed at $5\times$ speed on the X86 platform(AMD 5800H) to evaluate throughput and accuracy, and at $1\times$ speed on the NVIDIA Orin NX to evaluate real-time performance under resource constraints.
 Examples of private data collection platforms and sequences are shown in Fig.~\ref{fig:platforms} and Fig.~\ref{fig:se_dataset}.